stefan-peng/oboeta/README.md

 ### The Solution

 I wrote Oboeta to combine electronic and paper flashcards into a hybrid system.
 The scripts are deliberately minimalistic so that you can format the flashcard data however you want.
 Although I wrote Oboeta to help me maintain a hybrid flashcard system, I could build a full-featured flashcard program on top of it.
-But I don't plan to.  (^_^)  However, it does provide a barely-functional console-based review system.
+But I don't plan to.  (^_^)  However, it does provide a barely-functional console- and HTTP-based review system.

 Here's how the system works: You maintain a collection of (paper) flashcards organized any way you like provided that each one has a unique identifier.
 (I use monotonically-increasing positive integers for mine.)
 On the electronic side, you maintain two plain UTF-8-encoded text files: